Othriophis taeniurus ridleyi (Ridley’s Racer)

-Range: Chumpon, Thailand, south to border of Thailand-Malaysia
+Range: Chumpon, Thailand, south to the border of Thailand-Malaysia

 Habitat: Usually caves, though at times found outside caves.
-Recently I found a number of them in a bungalow at a nature resort and an empty wooden cabin in a rubber plantation.
+Recently I found several of them in a bungalow at a nature resort and an empty wooden cabin on a rubber plantation.
 Then someone wrote me to ID one that was climbing around the limestone cliffs in Krabi.

-I’ve seen them cross a country road during the middle of a very warm and sunny day.
+I’ve seen them cross a country road in the middle of a hot and sunny day.
 I’ve found them in ditches in the daylight hours as well.

 These are stunning snakes with a simple pattern, but beautiful to look at!